WeiTing1991/WeiTing1991/README.md

 ## Hi I'm WeiTing 😄👋

+### 💬 About Me
-<br/>I'm a architect, engineer, researcher, programmer who focuses on robotic & digital fabrication, computational design in architecture, and strogly interested in visual computing.<br/>
+<br/>I'm a architect, engineer, researcher, programmer who focuses on robotic & digital fabrication, computational design in architecture, and strogly interested in visual computing.
 I recevied a MAS in Architecture and Digital Fabrication at ETH Zürich and BArch at Tamkang University and workes as a project consultant in AEC and scientific researcher.
-My passion combines computation and robotic with design and fabrication.<br/><br/><br/>
+My passion combines computation and robotic with design and fabrication.<br/>

-Connect me with:<br/>
+### 📫 Connect me with:<br/>
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='30'>](https://www.linkedin.com/in/chen-weiting/)
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/icloud.svg' alt='website' height='30'>](https://weitingworks.com/)

 <!--
 **WeiTing1991/WeiTing1991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.